lukamilo99/sport-events-platform-back/README.md

   - **Join & Leave:** Users can join events hosted by others and have the flexibility to leave whenever they wish.

 - **Event Discovery**
   - **Event Search:** Users can browse events and filter them based on criteria such as name, sport type, city, or event date.
+Additionally, pagination is used to enable easier browsing of search results.
   - **Event Details:** Interested parties can see event participants, available spots, and the exact location on a map.

 ## Installation Guide